WDI-SEA/react-development-course-materials/05-React Router/06-section-recap-exercise.md

 )}/>
 ```

-But, wait!
+But wait!
 This isn't the best choice.

 <aside class="notes">